ryan-hamilton04/P2-Markov/README.md

 You can use `BaseMarkov` as an example to adapt, for example, how to update the current `WordGram`, loop generating the random text, to see how to use the random number generator to get a random integer index up to a certain bound, etc. Like `BaseMarkov`, in the event that there is a `WordGram` with no word that follows (i.e., `getFollows()` returns an empty list), you should choose a word at random from the training text.

+Note that you should not use the random number generator unecessarily, else your `HashMarkov` implementation may generate different results from `BaseMarkov` on the same random seed.
+In particular, you should only call `nextInt()` on the random number generator once to get the starting `WordGram` and once per word generated after that - again, see `BaseMarkov` for an example.

 Unlike `BaseMarkov`, Your implementation should *not* loop over the words of the training text again every time it generates a next word.

 </details>